molmod/psiflow/docs/learning.md

 - `niterations: int` : the number of active learning iterations to perform.
 Each iterations starts with phase space sampling, followed by reference evaluation and model training.
-- `temperature_ramp: Optional[tuple[float]] = None`: whether to gradually increase the temperature of the walkers in subsequent iterations.
-If not `None`, this keyword argument expects a tuple of floats: (initial T, final T).
+- `temperature_ramp: Optional[tuple[float]] = None`: (new in v2.0.0) whether to gradually increase the temperature of the walkers over a certain number of iterations.
+If not `None`, this keyword argument expects a tuple of floats: (initial T, final T, nsteps).
 If this is `None`, then the temperature of the walkers is left as-is.
 - `error_thresholds_for_reset: tuple[float, float] = (10, 200)` : (new in v2.0.0) determines the (energy, force)
 error thresholds for resetting walkers, in meV/atom and meV/angstrom.